 As we get older, we are tempted to eat by smell, taste, experience, social pressure, emotional connection, time of day, social media, and the list goes on.
-While that “emptiness” feeling in the pit in the stomach is a good reason to eat, there are other reasons we turn to food.
+While that “emptiness” feeling in the pit of the stomach is a good reason to eat, there are other reasons we turn to food.
 Give it some thought: What are your cues to chow down?

-So… How Do You Know if You’re Really Hungry?
+So… How Do You Know If You’re Really Hungry?

 Well, let’s get a little specific.
-Imagine that you have a pretend scale that ranges from 0 to 10, with 0 being hangry (that angry hunger because you waited too long to eat) and 10 being glutted (you ate so much that you need to unbutton you pants).
+Imagine you have a pretend scale that ranges from 0 to 10, with 0 being hangry (that angry hunger because you waited too long to eat) and 10 being glutted (you ate so much that you need to unbutton your pants).
 Real physical hunger builds gradually and will eventually cause your stomach to growl; if you don’t eat when you’re truly hungry, your body will nag you until you do.
 Eating should happen when you’re truly hungry; that means your body should feel anywhere from hangry (0) to gentle hunger (4).

 The next time you feel the urge to eat something, here’s how to know if your hunger is genuine: